AmbireTech/adex-protocol/README.md

 The channel is created with the following information:

 * `deposit`: total monetary deposit; on Ethereum, this is denoted in `tokenAddr` and `tokenAmount`
-* `campaignSpec`: describes what the advertiser wants to achieve from the campaign: e.g. buy as many impressions as possible, with a maximum price they're willing to pay for impressions, and how long they want to achieve it for (campaign length)
 * `validUntil`: the date until this channel is valid; this is also the period within the publishers can withdraw, so it should be longer than the actual specified campaign length (e.g. 3x longer)
+* `spec`: describes all the campaign criteria: e.g. buy as many impressions as possible, with a maximum price they're willing to pay for impressions, and how long they want to achieve it for (campaign duration); this is stored as arbitrary bytes (32); in the dApp, we encode the criteria directly in there, but it can be used to reference a JSON descriptor stored on IPFS

-The Ethereum implementation of this component is called `adex-protocol-eth`.
+The Ethereum implementation of this component is called [`adex-protocol-eth`](https://github.com/AdExNetwork/adex-protocol-eth).

-@TODO better word for `campaignSpec`? criteria?
-@TODO describe on chain methods

 The on-chain interactions are: